JanHerca/urantiapedia/output/wikijs/en/article/Zshonette_Reed/the_ideological_struggle.md

 The Mighty Messenger next tells us that:

 > Unbridled self-will and unregulated self-expression equal unmitigated selfishness, the acme of ungodliness.
-Liberty without the associated and ever-increasing conquest of self is a figment of egoistic mortal imagination. ([UB 54:1.5](/en/The_Urantia_Book/54#p1_5))
+Liberty without the associated and ever-increasing conquest of self is a figment of egoistic mortal imagination. (<a id="a205_224"></a>[UB 54:1.5](/en/The_Urantia_Book/54#p1_5))

 Here, he is telling us that ideas that promote self-expression without regard to the feelings of, or consequences to, others are examples of selfishness which is ungodly and self-delusional.
 An example of such an ideology is the Luciferian expression: